There are two ways to adjust the focus on beamo, which depend on whether it is a standard model or a model with an autofocus add-on.

-Adjust the values in “Object Height” to control the height of the laser head when it is cutting in this particular layer.
+Adjust the values in "Object Height" to control the laser head's height when cutting in this particular layer.

 3. Z Step

 When cutting thick materials, you may want to run multiple passes.
-In layers with “Focus Adjustment” enabled, when “Execute” is greater than 1, a controllable option “Z Step” will appear.
-This value controls how much the laser head degrades after commands in between layers, which is directed at cutting thicker objects.
+For example, in layers with "Focus Adjustment" enabled, when "Execute" is greater than 1, a controllable option, "Z Step," will appear.
+This value controls how much the laser head degrades after commands in between layers, which are directed at cutting thicker objects.